Kunz languages for numerical semigroups are context sensitive: Preliminaries, definitions and motivation

-It follows that the map \(\mathcal{K}\) is a bijection between numerical semigroups and Kunz coordinate tuples.
+The map \(\mathcal{K}\) is a bijection between numerical semigroups and Kunz coordinate tuples.
 Due to this bijection, which provides a (natural) representation of a numerical semigroup, we will sometimes identify a numerical semigroup with its Kunz coordinates tuple.

 Kunz coordinates play a fundamental role in various aspects of the theory of numerical semigroups.
-As an example, we point out that the inequalities in (\ref{eq:kunz-inequalities}) define a polyhedron (which was introduced independently in \cite{Kunz1987Book-Uber} and \cite{RosalesGarcia-SanchezGarcia-GarciaBranco2002JLMS2-Systems}).
-Its points with integer coordinates are in a natural bijection (via the map \(\mathcal{K}\) defined above) with numerical semigroups with multiplicity \(m\).
-This fact was explored in~\cite{BrunsGarcia-SanchezONeillWilburne2020IJAC-Wilfs} (respectively, \cite{KliemStump2022DCG-new} ) to show that there is no counterexample to a long-standing conjecture among numerical semigroups with multiplicity up to \(18\) (respectively, \(19\)).
-This conjecture, known as Wilf's conjecture, was raised as a question in \cite{Wilf1978AMM-circle} and is nowadays an important topic of research in the area of numerical semigroups; see \cite{Delgado2020-survey} for a survey.
+As an example, we point out that for any fixed $m$ the inequalities in (\ref{eq:kunz-inequalities}) define a polyhedron (which was introduced independently in \cite{Kunz1987Book-Uber} and \cite{RosalesGarcia-SanchezGarcia-GarciaBranco2002JLMS2-Systems}).
+Its points with integer coordinates are in a natural bijection (via the map \(\mathcal{K}\) defined above) with numerical semigroups with multiplicity~\(m\).
+This fact was explored in~\cite{BrunsGarcia-SanchezONeillWilburne2020IJAC-Wilfs} (respectively, \cite{KliemStump2022DCG-new} ) to show that there is no counterexample to a long-standing conjecture among numerical semigroups with multiplicity up to~\(18\) (respectively,~\(19\)).
+This conjecture, known as Wilf's conjecture, was raised as a question in \cite{Wilf1978AMM-circle}.
+The question asks whether, for every numerical semigroup \(S\), \(\frac{\operatorname{g}(S)}{\operatorname{c}(S)}\) is at most \(1-\frac{1}{\operatorname{e}(S)}\).
+It appears in the literature in various equivalent forms and is nowadays an important topic of research in the area of numerical semigroups; see \cite{Delgado2020-survey} for a survey.